Cray-HPE/docs-csm/operations/iscsi_sbps/Managing_Selective_Node_Personalization.md

 ## Overview

+All worker NCNs are *configured* to be potential iSCSI targets.
-The selective iSCSI worker node personalization feature allows administrators to specify which worker NCNs are enabled as iSCSI targets.
+The selective iSCSI worker node personalization feature allows administrators to specify which worker NCNs are *enabled* as iSCSI targets.
 The mechanism by which an administrator specifies this is the `iscsi_worker` [component group](../hardware_state_manager/Component_Groups_and_Partitions.md#groups) in the [Hardware State Manager (HSM)](../../glossary.md#hardware-state-manager-hsm).
 The existence of this group on the system means that selective iSCSI worker node personalization is enabled.
 If the group does not exist, then the feature is disabled, and all worker nodes will be enabled as iSCSI targets.

-While it is technically possible to create this group and leave it empty, this will mean that no worker nodes will be enabled as iSCSI targets, which in turn will mean that no managed nodes will be able to boot.
-Therefore CSM generally treats it as an error if the HSM group exists but it contains no worker nodes.
+While it is technically possible to create this group and leave it empty, this would mean that no worker nodes would be enabled as iSCSI targets, which in turn would mean that no managed nodes would be able to boot.
+Therefore CSM treats it as an error if the HSM group exists but contains no worker nodes.

+Any members of the group that are not worker nodes are ignored and have no effect on iSCSI enablement.

 The [Group commands](#group-commands) section goes over the commands used to create, remove, or modify the group.
 The [Procedures](#procedures) section discusses the different contexts in which this may be done, and any additional